 14. Bonnie and Clyde (1967)

 One of the most renowned heist movies of the ’60s, ‘Bonnie and Clyde’ is set in the Great Depression of the ’30s (and that makes it a historical film at the time of its release).
-The flick begins with Clyde who is trying to steal Bonnie’s car but fails to do so.
+The flick begins with Clyde trying to steal Bonnie’s car but fails to do so.
 However, Bonnie is intrigued by Clyde’s “talent” and shows her his own.
 Soon, they team up and start pulling off small heists in and around town.
 Later, they’re joined by Clyde’s brother Buck, his wife Blanche and Moss, a gas-station attendant.
 The group then robs a bank and is on the run while being chased by the cops.
 ‘Bonnie and Clyde’ might not sound enough in today’s world, but back in the day, it gave many people a run for their money.
 Watched it yet?

 13. True Romance (1993)

 A dark comedy at the outset, penned by none other than the riveting Quentin Tarantino, ‘True Romance’ boasts of all the elements of a typical Tarantino film, and more – action, adventure, humour and melodrama.
 The movie begins with Clarence, a comic-shop clerk who meets up with Alabama, a pretty lady, and falls for her.
 Turns out, Alabama is a prostitute who reluctantly wants to leave her profession and be with Clarence, but she is scared of Drexl, a pimp who gets her clients.
 A goofy sequence kills Drexl and lands Clarence and Alabama with a suitcase filled with five million dollars.
 The rest of the movie follows with unending cat and mouse chases.
-It has an ensemble cast including the likes of Val Kilmer, Brad Pitt et al – a typical setup that is the brainchild of Tarantino.
+It has an ensemble cast including the likes of Val Kilmer and Brad Pitt et al — a typical setup that is the brainchild of Tarantino.
 ‘True Romance’ oozes with action and fun, albeit in a dark, disturbing way.

 12. Dog Day Afternoon (1975)